AnurajKat/whitespace_encoding/README.md

-#whitespace_encryption
-programs which whitespace_encrypts and decrypts the files. there two folders: simple encryption and the other is complex encryption.
+ # whitespace encoding
+programs which encrypts text files and encodes it into whitespaces.
+More like steganogrpahy.

 SIMPLE ENCRYPTION:
-It fulfills the motive of whitespace encryption where the encrypted file only contains whitespaces.
+It encrypts data in a file and encodes into whitespaces.

 COMPLEX ENCRYPTION:
-This type of encryption doesn't satisfy the condition of encrypted file containing only whitespace The encrypted file also contain characters other than whitespace and tabspace.
+Encodes data into whitespaces and writes into file filled with random characters.

-FUTURE PLANS: Increase the complexity of whitespace_encrypt.
+FUTURE PLANS: Increase the complexity of the encryption